GoekeLab/bioinformatics-workflows/scipipe/README.md

 ## Notes and Contribution

-This pipeline is a minimal example of using X. We welcome contributions to the documentation and workflow, please create an issue or submit a pull request!
+This pipeline is a minimal example of using SciPipe.
+We welcome contributions to the documentation and workflow, please create an issue or submit a pull request!

 ## How to cite SciPipe